The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $16,500

-Knute Rockne's 1935 Chicle card was a tribute card, since only four years prior he died in a plane crash.
-Rockne's card is the second most valuable card in the set (behind Nagurski) and in mint condition is worth $16,500.
+Knute Rockne’s 1935 Chicle card was a tribute card since he died in a plane crash only four years earlier.
+Rockne’s card is the second most valuable card in the set (behind Nagurski) and, in mint condition, is worth $16,500.

 rockne-chicle

-Good to Very Good copies however can often be found for under $1000 The card isn't scarce (PSA has graded over 300) but given Rockne's popularity, it's a reasonable price for a card of one of the all-time greats
+However, good to Very Good copies can often be found for under $1000.
+The card isn’t scarce (PSA has graded over 300), but given Rockne’s popularity, it’s a reasonable price for a card of one of the all-time greats.

 Win One For The Gipper

-Knute Rockne is one of the most well known and regarded football coaches of all time.
-In 13 years as head coach of the Notre Dame Fighting Irish, Rockne led his team to 3 championships, with five undefeated seasons
+Knute Rockne is one of the most well-known and regarded football coaches of all time.
+In 13 years as head coach of the Notre Dame Fighting Irish, Rockne led his team to three championships and five undefeated seasons.

 Rockne even helped popularize the forward pass in football.